Tornado watch issued for areas south, east of Edmonton

-A tornado watch has been issued for some areas throughout central Alberta.
+A tornado watch was issued for some areas throughout central Alberta Sunday night.

-Environment Canada issued the watch late afternoon Sunday, due to conditions that could develop severe thunderstorms and tornadoes.
+Environment Canada issued the watch in the late afternoon, due to conditions that could develop severe thunderstorms and tornadoes.

 - Leduc